Rosalij/headless-cms/README.md

 This is a headless WordPress website for Skintrack Åre, a guided ski touring company based in Åre.
 Built with Next.js, TypeScript, Tailwind CSS v4, and WordPress as a headless CMS via Wordpress API and WPGraphQL plugin.

+A live version of the website can be found and is deployed at Netlify at: https://skintrackare.netlify.app/
 ## Tech Stack

 - **Frontend:** Next.js 16, React, TypeScript